civicrm/civicrm-dev-docs/docs/framework/resources.md

 ## Introduction

 The *resources* subsystem supports loading Javascript code, CSS code, or image data.
 Most resources are static files bundled with CiviCRM.
 However, resources can also be external scripts, inline code-fragments, or dynamically-generated files.
 As of CiviCRM 4.2, the class `CRM_Core_Resources` manages these resources.
-This API works for both CiviCRM core as well as extensions.
+This API works for both CiviCRM core and extensions.

 !!! note "Resources and Regions"
     The HTML output for any CiviCRM page is divided into regions, such as the `html-header` or `page-footer`.
 When you add a resource, it must be added to some region.
 See also: [Region Reference](https://wiki.civicrm.org/confluence/display/CRMDOC/Region+Reference)